 Suppliers don’t usually provide full visibility of their development progress for “commercial reasons.”
 But this alibi can mask development delays and reveal annoying surprises late in the day.
 This happens because Telco procurement functions tend to favour commercial and procurement activities, sometimes at the expense of getting critical technical features delivered to a program when they’re needed.

-What’s more, massive cost pressures on suppliers, in recent years, means they have significantly less margin to contain changes which may have been absorbed in the past.
+What’s more, massive cost pressures on suppliers, in recent years, means they have significantly less margin to contain changes that may have been absorbed in the past.
 Equally, they tend to be less flexible about what can be delivered and when.